tharrisoc/burger/README.md

 * Investigate and fix the inability of the browser to load assets.
 * The current code redisplays the entire page whenever a new burger is added to the database.
 Refactor the code so that AJAX is used for both ADD and UPDATE queries.
+* Refactor the code so that it fully implements the Model-View-Controller design pattern.